urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

       3. It is ok for a method to return a subtype of its declared type

 Method override
-  It happens when a method supersede another method with the same name,
+  It happens when a method supersede another method with the same signature,
     from an interface that is implementing or a parent class that is inheriting Calling an overriding method in an object of this class will execute the class implementation, not its parent nor interface implementation
+  When a method is overridden by a subclass, it is impossible for any unrelated class
+    to execute the super class's version of that method, however the subclass can still access to it using an implicit variable named "super" An overriding method must not be less accessible than the overridden method, however you can make the overriding method more accessible The return type of the overriding method must either be the same type of the overriden method, or it must be a subtype
+  The signature (name and parameter types list) must be an exact match of the overridden method,
+    otherwise it will count as an overload instead of an override An overriding method cannot put a wider checked exception (a superclass exception)

 Method overload
   Method signature includes just the method name and its ordered list of parameter types, nothing else